 Yes, You Should Aim to Sit Less

 It is always a good idea to decrease the amount of time you spend inactive.
-Countless studies have shown that the more hours you spend sedentary, the higher your risk for major diseases, like diabetes and heart disease, even early death.
+Countless studies have shown that the more hours you spend sedentary, the higher your risk for major diseases like diabetes and heart disease, and even early death.

-Moving more throughout the day can help with both.
+Moving more throughout the day can help with these side effects.
 In fact, one study from Pennsylvania State University found that sitting didn’t lead to significant spinal compression if people changed their position every 15 minutes.

 Why Functionality Matters More